devonzara/breadcrumbs/README.md

 ### Set Which Classes Are to Be Scanned

-Now, like the `routes` and `events`, we need to define which classes should be scanned.
-There are two ways to do this.
+Secondly, we need to define which classes should be scanned for breadcrumbs.
+This is similar to how the `route` and `event` scanners work in Laravel 5.
+To do this, you have two options.

 #### Publish the Package Configurations